stephprince/update-project/README.md

 (Note: the scripts assume all raw data is stored on an internal server at `/singer/NWBData/UpdateTask`, future examples will include instructions for data deposited online).

-If you would like to run any of the modules individually, or generate figures not included in the final version of the paper, each analysis stream has its own submodule.
-(e.g. `run_decoding.py` found in the update_project/decoding folder)